Electrical Nerve Stimulation for Arthritis Pain

 How well it works: Some studies show NMES can help offset the muscle weakness found in people with knee OA.
-A small 2012 study published in Journal of Orthopaedic Research found that quadriceps strength and overall health status improved in people with knee OA after using NMES for 8 weeks.
+A small 2012 study published in the Journal of Orthopaedic Research found that quadriceps strength and overall health status improved in people with knee OA after using NMES for eight weeks.

 Interferential Current (IFC)